monday-sun/humans.build.software/dev-blog/_posts/2025-04-14-mondays-weekly-notes.md

 ## Cursor Rules

 These are my current Cursor rules.
 I can feed it commands to facilitate a largely automated workflow: `what's next`, `do you have any questions`, `act`, `test`, `code review`, then `update memory bank`, and it follows these rules to respond with consistent structure and behavior.
-As long at I have a clear implementation plan in place, this works farily smoothly.
+As long at I have a clear implementation plan in place, this works fairly smoothly.
 If it fails, then we update the implementation plan with more detail / learnings from the attempt.

 - 📄 [`implementation_planning.mdc`](/assets/files/2025-04-14/implementation_planning.mdc)
   This powers commands like `plan this feature` or `what's next`.
 It guides Cursor to produce milestone-driven, end-user-focused implementation plans with learning goals and time estimates.